Job-Match-UH/source/index.md

 * Login or Sign Up
 * Read an About Us

+### Create Student Profile Page

+New student users need to register a student account.
+New users need to finish creating certain aspects of their account before gaining access to the entire site and companies.

-### Create Profile Page
+### Create Company Profile Page

+New company users need to register a company account.
+New users need to finish creating certain aspects of their account before gaining access to the entire site and companies.

-### Student home page (Projects, Profiles, Interests)
+### Student home page

-Students will
+The student home page suggests companies that are hiring according to their desired interests.

 ### Company home page

-The Company profile page allows companies to talk about their organization, post jobs, and more.
+The company home page lists all the students whose interests, experience, and skills match their company’s needs.
+The page will be organized by job position and have the option to filter the group of students who matched the job description.

 ### Admin home page

+Edit feature to control profiles and/or delete any “false” profiles or violating profiles.

-### Student profile page
+### Student profile page (Projects, Profiles, Interests)

 The Student profile page showcases a student’s interests, prior/current experience, and more.
 On this page, signed in students can edit and add to their profile.

+### Company profile

-### Company profile page
+The Company profile page allows companies to talk about their organization, post jobs, and more.
 Company administrators can add to their job section, edit their description, etc.

 ## Our Team